xrcui/xrcui.github.io/_pages/about.md

 **Research Interests**: Neural rendering, 3D reconstruction, generative models, explainable AI.

+Multiple positions are available for PhD and MS students: I am always looking for motivated students to join the group.
+Don't hesitate to get in touch with me for more information.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.